Ashu-hub/All-About-Java/Concurrency/CompletableFuture.md

 It was introduced in **Java 8** as part of `java.util.concurrent`.

-Is is a class which implements Future & CompletionStage.
+It is a class which implements Future & CompletionStage.
 like:
 ```
 public class CompletableFuture<T> implements Future<T>, CompletionStage<T>